 Cement-faced foam boards can perform extremely well in custom niche installations when they’re well supported, and foam board is soooo much easier to work with.

 Where custom niches commonly fail is not structure, it’s waterproofing.
-That’s why foam niches are so easy, because they’re constructed using sealing adhesives, which usually makes waterproofing unnesessary.
+That’s why foam niches are so easy, because they’re constructed using sealing adhesives, which usually makes waterproofing unnecessary.

 Waterproofing seam tape is also available for joint sealing, but it’s basically redundant with foam niche seams because the sealing adhesives are really effective.
 As such, seam tape is mostly for board margins, and when niches are constructed with other board materials.